uofu-adv-emb-25/lab09_james_ben/README.md

 12. A train must have approached before it departs.

-13. An approach signal will always precede a depart signal
+13. An approach signal will always precede a depart signal, and vice versa

-,, and vise severasac# Part 2: Varying invariants
+# Part 2: Varying invariants
 * (ringing, arms_up) -> +nb_approach \
     Will not result in any change when north-bound train approaches. \
     FAILS 'For all train crossings, barrier must stay down.' \